0xc0rvu5/0xc0rvu5.github.io/manager_extra_details.md

 If you want to run it in the background of your current terminal you can use the ampersand following the program you wish to run like so:
 - `jadx-gui &`
 - Just be sure to hit enter an additional time following the command and you will be able to use your terminal.
-- For a better understanding of static analysis on an android sdk:
+- For a better understanding of static analysis on an android apk:
 	- [[https://0xc0rvu5.github.io/MAPT]]

 ```bash